This document has been prepared in compliance with the Safety Health and Welfare Act 2005.

 15. ACCIDENT/INCIDENT RECORDING

-All incidents, whether to employees, pupils or members of the public must be reported to the Principal.
+All incidents, whether to employees, pupils or members of the public must be reported to the principal.
 This is necessary to monitor the progress of safety standards and to ensure that proper medical attention is given where required.
-An Accident Report Sheet is retained for recording all accidents, which require the First Aid.
+In the case of more serious incidences, parents/guardians should be contacted and an incident report should be emailed to the office for recording on the Aladdin Schools website.

 16. GENERAL SAFETY